Turbo: Effective Caching in Differentially-Private Databases: Overview

 \heading{Caching objects.} \sysname maintains several types of caching objects.
 First, the {\em \exactcache} stores previous queries and their DP results, allowing for direct retrieval of the result without consuming any privacy budget when the same query is seen again on the same database version.
 Second, the {\em \pmwbypass} is an improved version of PMW that reduces privacy budget consumption during the training phase of its histogram (\S\ref{sec:pmw-bypass}).
 Given a query, \pmwbypass uses an effective heuristic to judge whether the histogram is sufficiently trained to answer the query accurately; if so, it uses it, thereby spending no budget.
 Critically, \pmwbypass includes a mechanism to {\em externally update} the histogram even when bypassing it, to continue training it for future, free-budget queries.

 \sysname aims to enable parallel composition for workloads that benefit from it, such as timeseries or streaming workloads, by supporting database partitioning.
-Partitions can be defined by attributes with public values that are typically queried by range, such as time, age, or geo-location. \sysname uses a {\em tree-structured \pmwbypass} caching object, consisting of multiple histograms organized in a binary tree, to support linear range queries over these partitions effectively (\S\ref{sec:tree-structured-caching}).
+In theory, partitions could be defined by attributes with public values that are typically queried by range, such as time, age, or geo-location.
+In this paper, we will focus on partitioning by time. \sysname uses a {\em tree-structured \pmwbypass} caching object, consisting of multiple histograms organized in a binary tree, to support linear range queries over these partitions effectively (\S\ref{sec:tree-structured-caching}).
 This approach conserves more privacy budget and enables larger workloads to be run when queries access only subsets of the partitions, compared to alternative methods.

 \heading{Functional components.} When \sysname receives a linear query through the DP SQL engine's query parser, it applies its caching objects to the query.
 If the database is partitioned, \sysname splits the query into multiple sub-queries based on the available tree-structured caching objects.
 Each sub-query is first passed through an \exactcache, and if the result is not found, it is forwarded to a \pmwbypass, which selects whether to execute it on the histogram or through direct Laplace/Gaussian.
 For sub-queries that can leverage histograms, the answer is supplied directly without execution or budget consumption.
-For sub-queries that require execution with Laplace/Gaussian, the $(\epsilon, \delta)$ parameters for the mechanism are computed based on the desired $(\alpha, \beta)$ accuracy, using the ``calibrate $(\epsilon, \delta)$ for $(\alpha, \beta)$'' functional component in \F\ref{fig:architecture}.
+For sub-queries that require execution with Laplace/Gaussian, the $(\epsilon, \delta)$ parameters for the mechanism are computed based on the $(\alpha, \beta)$ accuracy parameters, using the ``calibrate $(\epsilon, \delta)$ for $(\alpha, \beta)$'' functional component in \F\ref{fig:architecture}.
 Then, each sub-query and its privacy parameters are passed to the DP query executor for execution.